ARGOlab-polimi/Multi-agent-interaction-with-enhanced-safety-through-reachability-analysis/README.md

 ## 📁 Folder Structure

 - It contains the complete implementation of the multi-agent model predictive controller and simulation environment.
 - `Trajectories_video_collection/` – Contains recorded simulations corresponding to the scenarios described in the paper.
-These videos were generated using the code in the `code/` folder.
+These videos were generated using the code in the 'main.m'.

 ## ▶️ Running the Code